 4. Make Money

 A little extra money always comes in handy, especially when you’re buying supplies and clothing to get your kids ready to go back to school.
-While you’re buying new clothing think about what you should do with your old clothing including selling it at a local consignment shop, online consignment shop (like thredUP), having a garage sale or selling it locally by listing it on Craig’s List.
+While you’re buying new clothing think about what you should do with your old clothing including selling it at a local consignment shop, online consignment shop (like thredUP), having a garage sale or selling it locally by listing it on Facebook Marketplace.
 What you can’t sell, you can donate and get a receipt to use for your taxes.
-If you need help tracking the value of your donations, take a look at the iDonatedIt app ($2.99).

 Now I want to hear YOUR tips for saving on everything for back to school.
 Where are you shopping and how are you saving money?
 Please leave a comment below.